 Knock and it shall be opened to you.

 Several recent popes have reassured us that God made all parents to be their children’s primary educators.
 I asked Allison Gingras, who blogs at Reconciled to You and Catholicmom.com what that looks like in her family.

 “I have three children.
 I homeschooled all three.
 However, the boys I didn’t start until they were in 5th and 3rd grades.
 Faith I started homeschooling when we brought her home from China at age three, but eventually had to relent and send her to an all deaf school when I realized, teaching the deaf was way harder than I had anticipated.
 It is a small private school, and the first person I met walking in the door was a sweet woman from what we call ‘deaf church’ aka Mass for the Deaf, celebrated by a priest who is deaf.
 That was a good sign that we made the right choice.
 Bring those tough days, those doubts, the plans that go awry; all of it to the Lord in prayer.
 Believe and trust that you have been called to give this gift to your family.
 God will equip you and sustain you in it.”

-Get help as you limp across the finish line.
+Get help as you limp across the homeschooling finish line.

 A fellow marathon mom of nine named Julie recently wrote to me, “I feel like I’m dragging myself to the finish line with the last two.”

 Me too.
 Only I’m not dragging myself.
 I’m leaning on the arms of two friends, as many a marathon runner does.